deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 Well, given we're storing 2M keys here (each key is stored twice) and we're using an additional 200MB it looks rather like we're still incurring fairly significant overhead from Redis, approximately 100 bytes per key, which is less than at the root but still very significant.

 At this point we have to question whether this result seems plausible, or have we got a mistake in our testing methodology?
-Looking again at the Redis memory optimisation page it seems that in their optimisation they did see nearly an order of magnitude reduction so clearly these kind of numbers are possible, and this [Redis memory usage](http://nosql.mypopescu.com/post/1010844204/redis-memory-usage) page does indicate that HASH and ZSET structures have much more overhead than their SET or LIST counterparts.
-So, the numbers do seem plausible.
+Looking again at the Redis memory optimisation page it seems that in their optimisation they did see nearly an order of magnitude reduction so clearly there _is_ a lot of overhead in a HASH, and this [Redis memory usage](http://nosql.mypopescu.com/post/1010844204/redis-memory-usage) page indicates that HASH and ZSET structures have have similar overhead to each other, and much more overhead than SET or LIST.
+Given that, the numbers do look plausible.

-But why didn't we achieve the same optimisation as the Redis memory optimisation page?
+So why didn't we achieve the same improvements as the Redis memory optimisation page?

 Well, it turns out we didn't do enough maths before choosing the partition size.
 The memory efficiency in the optimisation approach is gained by using the [ziplist representation](https://redislabs.com/ebook/redis-in-action/part-3-next-steps-3/chapter-9-reducing-memory-use/9-1-short-structures/9-1-1-the-ziplist-representation) but these have to be fairly small.
 The default maximum number of entries is: